OpenBMB/VisCPM/README_en.md

 </p>
 </div>

-`VisCPM` is a family of open-source large multimodal models, which support multimodal conversational capabilities (`VisCPM-Chat` model) and text-to-image generation capabilities (`VisCPM-Paint` model) in both Chinese and English, achieving state-of-the-art peformance among Chinese open-source multimodal models.
-VisCPM is trained based on the large language model [CPM-Bee](https://github.com/OpenBMB/CPM-Bee) with 10B parameters, fusing visual encoder (Q-Former) and visual decoder (Diffusion-UNet) to support visual inputs and outputs.
+`VisCPM` is a family of open-source large multimodal models, which support multimodal conversational capabilities (`VisCPM-Chat` model) and text-to-image generation capabilities (`VisCPM-Paint` model) in both Chinese and English, achieving state-of-the-art performance among Chinese open-source multimodal models.
+VisCPM is trained based on the large language model [CPM-Bee](https://github.com/OpenBMB/CPM-Bee) with 10B parameters, fusing visual encoder (Muffin) and visual decoder (Diffusion-UNet) to support visual inputs and outputs.
 Thanks to the good bilingual capability of CPM-Bee, `VisCPM` can be pre-trained with English multimodal data only and well generalize to achieve promising Chinese multimodal capabilities.

 - **👐 Open-source Usage**: VisCPM is free to be used for personal and research purposes.
 By open-sourcing the VisCPM model family, we hope to promote the development of the open-source community of large multimodal models and related research.
 - **🌟 Image and text generation coverage**: VisCPM models provide relatively comprehensive support for image and text multimodal capabilities, covering both multimodal conversation (image-to-text generation) capabilities and text-to-image generation capabilities.